flow-php/flow/README.md

 ### Serialization

-In order to allow serialization of callable base transformers please add into your dependencies [opis/closure](https://github.com/opis/closure) library:
+In order to allow serialization of callable based transformers please add into your dependencies [opis/closure](https://github.com/opis/closure) library:

 ```